 Internal reuse programs can squeeze years of life out of aging equipment.
 Not everyone in a company needs the latest and greatest technology.
-Computers that no longer meet the needs of processingintensive functions like engineering and graphic design may be perfectly acceptable for routine office work or call centers.
+Computers that no longer meet the needs of processingintensive functions like engineering and graphic design may be perfectly acceptable for routine office work or call centres.
 Thorough asset tracking and a sound device reclaim process also reduce unnecessary procurement of new assets.

-Gartner research finds that about 30% of IT hardware may be missing, lost or "ghosted" at any stage of the life cycle.
-This contributes to excess e-waste, financial loss, environmental fines and security vulnerabilities.
+About 30% of enterprise

+IT hardware may be

+missing, lost or "ghosted"

+in enterprise environments

+today, which happens at

+any stage of the life cycle

+from procurement to

+provisioning to upgrading.

+This not only contributes

+to excess e-waste but also

+results in financial loss,

+environmental fines and

+data loss.